DataDog/integrations-core/kubernetes_cluster_autoscaler/README.md

 Kubernetes Cluster Autoscaler has metrics and livenessProbe endpoints that can be accessed on port 8085 (you can change that using the --address flag).
 These endpoints are located under `/metrics` and `/health-check` and provide valuable information about the state of your cluster during scaling operations.

-To get the Cluster Autoscaler to expose some metrics for you.
-It's pretty simple, you have to:
+To configure the Cluster Autoscaler to expose metrics, do the following:

 1. Enable access to the `/metrics` route and expose port `8085` for your Cluster Autoscaler deployment: